Drug Possession Defense Attorney in Austin

 If convicted, not only are you subjected to the punishment ranges discussed above, there could be other unforeseen consequences.
 For example, if you are a student attending a university, federal law prohibits the issuance of Federal Stafford Loans to those convicted of drug charges.
 In the Texas Transportation Code, any conviction for POM or POCS also results in a driver’s license suspension for 180 days (one-year suspension if under the age of 21).

-How We Can Help You Avoid Conviction
+How Our Firm Can Help You Avoid a Drug Conviction

 When charged with a misdemeanor drug case, there are ways we can keep a conviction from occurring.
 First, The Law Office of Will Mitchell can go to trial and attack the elements of the offense and prevent the State from meeting their burden of proof beyond a reasonable doubt.